paurav11/git-commands/README.md

 Use `$ git log` to show the commit history for the currently active branch.

+Use `$ git log --pretty=oneline` to print each commit on a single line, which is useful if you’re looking at a lot of commits.

+Use `$ git log --since='number'.'period'` to print all the commits since the mentioned period of time i.e. {days, weeks, years}, e.g. `$ git log --since=2.weeks` prints all the commits since last 2 weeks.

 Use `$ git log branchB..branchA` to show the commits on branchA that are not on branchB.

 Use `$ git log --follow [file]` to show the commits that changed file, even across renames.